serhiicss/resume/README.md

 <b>Hello world!</b>

 For the past couple of years I have been teaching myself web-design and development.
-I've done a couple coding, deploying and maintaining website projects.
+I've done a couple of coding, deploying and maintaining website projects.

 Here is the current project I an working on: http://alexdmv.com